AmalShalabi/-Docker-Containers---API-and-MyBlog-Frontend-/Readme.md

 This repository contains two Docker containers that are connected to each other.
 One of the containers runs an API, while the other runs a frontend for a blog website.

 ## API Container
-The API container is a Node.js application that exposes several endpoints for managing blog posts.
+The API container is a Node.js application that exposes an endpoint for managing blog posts.
 It runs on port 4000 and is built using the official node:17-alpine Docker image.

 # Build and Run the API Container
 To build and run the API container, follow these steps: